5 Benefits of Fitness Trackers

 Turns out: the group that wore trackers lost less weight than the group who did not.
 There are a few possible reasons for this, including that the tracker can incorrectly report calories burned (leading to increased food consumption) and negative interpretation of one’s progress can be demotivating for some users.

 When feedback from wearing a fitness tracker is interpreted positively – “I walked 12000 steps today.
 I did pretty well!” – behavior changes in other areas of personal wellness can also improve, including getting more sleep, improving eating habits and increasing hydration.
+Just another benefit of fitness trackers that you might not expect!

 A number of trackers on the market will also measure stress, based on a reading of heart rate variability, which essentially tells you how quickly your body responds to and recovers from pressure-filled situations.
 Seeing the difference between a stress response and a relaxation response in hard numbers can encourage building a practice to de-stress.
 Some trackers also include built-in meditation programs.